 Illness and Infection

 Proximity to ill patients has built-in risk factors.
 This is one of the many reasons why so much education and training are required for this very difficult caregiving role.It’s also why nurses and other hospital personnel wear personal protective equipment including masks and latex gloves.
 A safety culture that encourages frequent hand washing and use of antibacterial hand sanitizers is also prevalent in hospital settings.

 Stabs or cuts from sharp objects are a major risk for nurses, who work with potentially hazardous surgical gear in operating rooms and administer medication via sharp hypodermic and IV needles.

-Some of the precautionary measures taken to reduce risk include instituting universal safety precautions and using the proper personal protective equipment, as well as the implementation of more safely designed medical apparatus such as blunt-tip or self-sheathing needles for IVs.
-Again, thorough and continuing procedural training is essential to ensure nurse safety.
+Some of the precautionary measures taken to reduce risks in nursing include instituting universal safety precautions and using the proper personal protective equipment, as well as the implementation of more safely designed medical apparatus such as blunt-tip or self-sheathing needles for IVs.
+Again, thorough and continuing procedural training is essential to ensure personal safety for nurses.